JuliaLang/julia/README.md

 #### FreeBSD

-The prerequisites can be installed from ports like this:

-    cd /usr/ports/devel/gmake
-    make install

-    cd /usr/ports/ftp/curl
-    make install

-    cd /usr/ports/devel/libunwind
-    make install

-    cd /usr/ports/lang/gcc45
-    make install
-    ln -s /usr/local/bin/gfortran45 /usr/local/bin/gfortran

-Other versions of gcc are also exist but currently gfortran45 is the one used by all the ports that depend on Fortran.
+*Release 9.0:* install the gcc46, git, and gmake packages/ports, and compile julia with the command:

+    $ gmake FC=gfortran46

-**Use the gmake command on FreeBSD instead of make**
+You must use the gmake command on FreeBSD instead of make.

 #### MKL